 Peni has spent 3-years (2013-2016) researching in the Pacific on climate change impacts on livelihood, health and well-being (PhD thesis, USP).
 Peni’s passion is to use peace (EGP) – to help people, that are the most vulnerable; mitigate and adapt to the effects of climate change.

-Gal is Co-Founder of Education for Global Peace, and Founder of a global educational project called Magical Moments Around the World.
+Gal is Founder and Co-Director of Education for Global Peace, and Founder of a global educational project called Magical Moments Around the World.
 Gal’s passion is to bring about a peaceful world, of people sharing the world in peace.

 After spending years in Egypt, contributing to youth education and innovation, Walid embarked upon an intense tour around the world that is still unfolding.
 Walid holds master degrees in International and European Security, International Development in Citizenship Education, International Negotiations and Policy-Making and International and European Law.
 Walid currently works with European-based NGOs in the field of education and innovative youth employment.
 Based in the Netherlands, Walid is responsible for designing and coordinating projects across Europe for EU institutions.
 Walid believes in the immense power of education.